 Participation in The National Council for State Authorization Reciprocity Agreement, NC-SARA, provides UTA automatic state-level authorization for each state that belongs to NC- SARA.
-This means that UT Arlington is currently authorized at the state level in 49 states, Washington D.C., Puerto Rico, and the U.S. Virgin Islands.
+This means that UT Arlington is currently authorized at the state level in 49 states, Washington D.C., Puerto Rico, the U.S. Virgin Islands, and California (where non-profit public institutions offering online programming is not regulated).

 NC-SARA authorizes an institution for state-level authority but is not binding on professional boards such as nursing and education.
 Institutions must also satisfy regulatory disclosure requirements for programs leading to licensure as well as the requirements of professional licensing boards to provide their programs to students living in these states.
-Ongoing compliance coordination with the Office of the Provost and individual colleges and programs offering their online programs outside of Texas is an ongoing CDE function that works to ensure these programs are in compliance.
+Ongoing coordination with the Office of the Provost and individual colleges offering their online programs outside the State of Texas is an ongoing CDE service that works to ensure these programs maintain compliance.